mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ### 1.0.0.2-RC
 - Fixed issue with File Upload Service crashing when processing nested folders
 - Fixed issue when closing a tab causing the incorrect tab to load
+- Fixed issue when clicking on a tab already loaded tried to load it again
 - Fixed issue with Manage Topics dialog causing the page to refresh when hitting the enter key
 - Modified the Monaco Editor rendering logic to now render all non font and non image file extensions

 ### 1.0.0.1-RC
 - This is a breaking release!